katiem0/gh-bbc-exporter/README.md

 #### Basic Authentication

 For basic authentication with this tool your account username and an app password are needed.
-Your Bitbucket usename can be found by following:
+Your Bitbucket username can be found by following:

 1. On the sidebar, click on the Profile picture
 2. Select View profile